angshumatic/angshumatic.github.io/index.md

 </span>

 <span style="font-family:Garamond;">
   In my current role, I employ and manage technology in its various moods and dispositions to make tasks simpler and lives easier for businesses and their employees.
-But while technology excites me, mathematics on the other hand intrigue me.
+But while technology excites me, mathematics on the other hand intrigues me.
 My academic interests lie in the fields of statistics, decision sciences, econometrics, and operations.
 I strongly believe in the potential of academic research in management sciences and STEM to contribute to lasting change in people's lives, thereby breaking the people-made wall separating them from the social sciences.
 Do drop an email if you want to collaborate or discuss about work.<br/>
 </span>

 <span style="font-family:Garamond;">